inverno-io/inverno-mods/doc/reference-guide.md

 ### Worker pool

-A Winter application must be fully reactive, most of the processing is performed in non-blocking I/O threads but sometimes blocking operations might be needed, in such cases, the worker thread pool should be used to execute these blocking operations without impacting the I/O event loop.
+An Inverno application must be fully reactive, most of the processing is performed in non-blocking I/O threads but sometimes blocking operations might be needed, in such cases, the worker thread pool should be used to execute these blocking operations without impacting the I/O event loop.

 The default worker pool bean is a simple [cached Thread pool][jdk-executors-newCachedThreadPool] which can be overridden by providing a different instance to the *boot* module.